 In the evening visit Lake Pichola and enjoy a sunset boat cruise (shared).
 Then visit Bagore-ki-Haveli, a historic haveli (mansion) that stands magnificently on the waterfront of the surreal Lake Pichola at Gangori Ghat.
 Built-in the 18th century by Amar Chand Badwa, the then Prime minister of Mewar kingdom, Bagore Ki Haveli has been restored over a period of time and is now converted into a museum.
 In the evening enjoy the Dharohar Folk Dance Show at Bagore-ki-Haveli.
 See Rajasthani folk dancing, with nightly shows of colorful, energetic Marwari, Bhil, and western Rajasthani dances, as well as traditional Rajasthani puppetry.

 The overnight stay will be at a hotel in Udaipur.

 After breakfast, check out from the hotel and head towards Udaipur Airport.
 Catch your flight for Delhi.

-Bid farewell with the memories of amazing fun-filled 17 days trip through the Golden Triangle and Royal Rajasthan worth remembering for the lifetime!
+Bid farewell with the memories of an amazing fun-filled 17 days trip through the Golden Triangle and Royal Rajasthan worth remembering for a lifetime!

 Moods: The Unforgettable